pybliometrics-dev/pybliometrics/docs/examples.rst

 ~~~~~~~~~~~

 .. toctree::
+    examples/AuthorSearch.rst
     examples/ScopusSearch.rst

-Two other Search APIs, Author Search and Affiliation Search, are not implemented yet.
+One other Search API, Affiliation Search, is not implemented yet.

 Retrieval APIs